brianchandbound/ga-ds/extra/project.md

 The in-class presentation should be directed toward your student peers and be aimed at 7 minutes in length with 2-3 minutes of questions.
 The presentation should be more informal and bonus points for making it fun--3 hours of p-value discussions is draining!

 ## Milestone 1 - Due Dec 21
 #### Problem Defined and Dataset Gathered
 By the first milestone, you should have obtained a sizeable dataset and defined a problem of interest.
 You may use data from a field you are interested in or a Kaggle competition.
 DO check with your instructors prior to the milestone to get guidance with defining the problem.
+NOTE: If you are using a Kaggle competition, you may not use competitions from the "Getting Started" or "Playground" categories.

 #### Deliverable:
 * Link to dataset - Feel free to include a hyperlink, Google Drive link, etc.
 * PDF - In a one paragraph summary (5-10 sentences), describe the dataset, and the problem.
-Is this a supervised or unsupervised problem and is it in a regression or classification setting?
+Is this a supervised or unsupervised problem and is it in a continuous or categorical setting (or a little bit of everything)?
 Do you have any potential issues regarding the data or problem?

 ## Milestone 2 - Due Jan 25